A gear-roundup guide to finding the best camera backpack for hiking, travel, and adventure.

 F-Stop Gear is known for top-of-the-range camera storage systems for harsh backcountry adventurers.
 Their line of camera bags features removable camera inserts, or ICUs, allowing for a completely modular storage solution for your gear.

-The original Tilopa is an adventure camera backpack that I have personally used and severely abused in the past.
-With only a few minor opportunities for improvement, the new DuraDiamond version includes some subtle yet appreciated upgrades that really make this the best hiking camera pack on the market.
+Additionally, the original Tilopa is an adventure camera backpack that I have personally used and severely abused in the past.
+With only a few minor opportunities for improvement, the new DuraDiamond version includes some subtle yet appreciated upgrades that make this one of the best hiking camera pack on the market.

 Here are a few stand-out qualities that make this pack so great.
 For owners of the original Tilopa, I've highlighted the new features.

-- Proprietary DuraDiamond material is insanely durable, lightweight and includes excellent water repelling coating (new feature)
+- Proprietary DuraDiamond material is insanely durable, lightweight, and includes excellent water-repelling coating (a new feature)